 - Up to 213% of a C-suite employee’s salary

-- Recruitment costs: The costs of hiring a new employee: advertising, interviewing, screening, and hiring
+- Recruitment costs of new hires: The costs of hiring a new employee: advertising, interviewing, screening, and hiring

-- Onboarding costs: The cost of onboarding a new recruit: training, equipping, and management time, and the ramp time for a new hire to reach peak productivity
+- Employee onboarding costs: The cost of onboarding a new recruit: training, equipping, and management time, and the ramp time for a new hire to reach peak productivity

 - Training costs: Over a period of two to three years, a business may invest 10% to 20% – or more – of that employee’s salary in training

-- Decreased productivity: It may take a new employee up to two years to achieve the productivity of an existing employee
+- Decreased productivity: It may take new employees up to two years to achieve the productivity of existing employees

 - Less engagement: There may also be costs associated with other staff who, when they witness high turnover, become disengaged and lose productivity